Blade is Still #BlackBoyJoy

 The Legacy of Blade

 Unlike today’s big-budget Marvel flicks, Blade was made on a shoestring budget but quickly earned $131.1 million worldwide.
-It was an immediate success at the time of its release, immortalized Wesley Snipes as a black superhero, and has developed a cult-like status among superhero films.
+It was an immediate success at its release, immortalized Wesley Snipes as a black superhero, and has developed a cult-like status among superhero films.
 Blade, simply stated, is a black superhero movie on fleek.

-The film series has made close to half-billion dollars globally and proved that black lead characters are marketable and profitable when the story and characters are well-constructed.
-The least financially successful of the three films as Blade Trinity, which limited Snipes’ screen time to focus on characters portrayed by white actors Jessica Biel and Ryan Reynolds.
-Notably, Reynolds would go on to star in the rated-R smash hit Deadpool.
-However, it’s often forgotten that Blade, not Deadpool, was the first adult-oriented superhero film that was critically and financially successful.
-Now that Marvel fully owns the rights to the Blade franchise, Snipes is in talks about reprising his legendary role.
+The film series has made nearly half a billion dollars globally and proved that black lead characters are marketable and profitable when the story and characters are well-constructed.
+The least financially successful of the three films was Blade Trinity, which limited Snipes’ screen time to focus on characters portrayed by white actors Jessica Biel and Ryan Reynolds.
+Notably, Reynolds would go on to star in the rated-R smash hit DeadpoolHowever, it’s often forgotten that Blade, not Deadpool, was the first adult-oriented superhero film that was critically and financially successful.
+Now that Marvel fully owns the rights to the Blade franchise, Snipes is discussing reprising his legendary role.

-This is why Blade is essential, although it’s often under appreciated for what it achieved.
+This is why Blade is essential, although it’s often underappreciated for what it achieved.
 For better (The Dark Knight) or worse (Batman v.
 Superman), the superhero movie is here to stay for the foreseeable future.
 Blade remains the unsung hero of the comic book movie franchise.
-Plus, he is still one bad-ass mofo and represents 90s #blackboyjoy.
+Plus, he is still one badass mofo and represents 90s #blackboyjoy.
 Let’s hope Wesley Snipes reprises or reboots his legendary role in this new era of Luke Cage and Black Panther because he’s the only person who can deliver such a nonsensical line like this and make it sound so badass.

-“Some motherfuckas are always trying to ice-skate uphill.” – Blade
+Some motherfuckas are always trying to ice-skate uphill.” – Blade

-One response to “Blade is Still #BlackBoyJoy”
+2 responses to “Blade is Still #BlackBoyJoy”